zshi719/2025-Data-24100/README.md

 ### Final Exam (Ind.)

 There will be a final exam given according to the exam calendar.
 This will be cumulative from the material in the quarter and will be similar in style and difficulty to the quizzes.
-Please verify the [final exam calendar][https://registrar.uchicago.edu/calendars/final-exams/], but it looks like the Final Exam will is scheduled for Thursday December 12th from 10:00-12:00.
+Per the [final exam calendar][https://registrar.uchicago.edu/calendars/final-exams/], but it looks like the Final Exam will is scheduled for Thursday December 12th from 10:00-12:00.
+Please make sure that you verify this for yourself.

 This grade is assigned individually.